rubyaj24/ktu_tui/docs/architecture.md

 was way too loose — every authenticated page has a logout form with that attribute, so I kept getting false "session expired" reports.

-**Fix:** I now require at least 2 of `id="login-username"`, `id="login-password"`, `id="btn-login"`.
+**Fix:** now require at least 2 of `id="login-username"`, `id="login-password"`, `id="btn-login"`.
 These only show up on the actual login page.

 ### Spinner Truth

 The portal's `<div id="loader">` spinner is a **visual jQuery effect**, not a placeholder.
-I initially thought the page was incomplete and added a retry in v0.2 — wasted effort.
+Initially thought the page was incomplete and added a retry in v0.2 — wasted effort.
 The full content is always in the HTTP response body.

 ---